-The Big West’s representative to the NFCA Division I Head Coaches Committee, Condon became just the 10th head coach in Big West history to win 300 games following a 9-1 victory against Saint Peter's on March 3, 2016.
+The Big West's representative to the NFCA Division I Head Coaches Committee, Condon became just the 10th head coach in Big West history to win 300 games following a 9-1 victory against Saint Peter's on March 3, 2016.
 Condon requires just 23 more victories to become only the fifth Big West head coach to win 400 games.
-Under Condon, Cal Poly has finished in the top half of the Big West standings during six of the previous eight seasons.
+Under Condon, Cal Poly has finished in the top half of the Big West standings eight times.

-Individually, Condon has helped produce 33 All-Big West selections at Cal Poly, eight Big West Player of the Year honorees, 12 NFCA All-West Region selections and – in outfielder Lisa Modglin (2007) and righthander Sierra Hyland (2017) – two All-America selections.
+Individually, Condon has helped produce 52 All-Big West selections at Cal Poly, eight Big West Player of the Year honorees, 12 NFCA All-West Region selections and – in outfielder Lisa Modglin (2007) and righthander Sierra Hyland (2017) – two All-America selections.

-The 2009 season proved to be the finest effort in Cal Poly’s 19-year Division I tenure as the Mustangs established single-season program records for overall winning percentage (.774), conference winning percentage (.857), conference victories (18), fewest conference defeats (three) and fewest overall defeats (12) en route to capturing a second Big West title and a berth in the NCAA Tournament.
+The 2009 season was the finest effort in Cal Poly's 25-year Division I tenure as the Mustangs established single-season program records for overall winning percentage (.774), conference winning percentage (.857), conference victories (18), fewest conference defeats (three) and fewest overall defeats (12) en route to capturing a second Big West title and a berth in the NCAA Tournament.
 The Mustangs, who also made program history by rising as high as No. 21 in the USA Today/NFCA poll, produced their first NCAA Tournament victories at the Division I level and reached the championship round of the Stanford regional.
-Behind Cahn’s Big West Pitcher of the Year honor, a program-record nine Mustangs garnered all-conference praise.
+Behind Anna Cahn's Big West Pitcher of the Year honor, a program-record nine Mustangs collected all-conference praise.

 A standout player in the collegiate and international arenas, Condon's influence at Cal Poly was felt instantly as her inaugural 2005 squad posted a 35-16 mark.
 The Mustangs went 15-6 in Big West play and the second-place finish was, at the time, the best showing in program history.
 Cal Poly's 27-23 record in 2006 was backed by an 11-7 Big West mark that guaranteed a third-place finish.
 The record solidified the program's first back-to-back winning campaigns since the 1996 (23-19) and 1997 (37-17) seasons.

-Condon began her coaching career at UNLV in 1994, assisting the Rebels to a third-place finish at the 1995 WCWS.
+Condon began her coaching career at UNLV in 1994, assisting the Rebels to a third-place finish at the 1995 Women's College World Series.
 She relocated to Northwestern in 1997 before beginning a two-year stint with Oregon State in 1998.
 The following season, the Beavers recorded a school-record 47 wins and advanced to the NCAA Tournament for the first time in program history.
-Head coach Kirk Walker’s staff earned Speedline/NFCA Pacific Region Coaching Staff of the Year honors.
+Head coach Kirk Walker's staff earned Speedline/NFCA Pacific Region Coaching Staff of the Year honors.